daraeman/reddit_remove_more_from/README.md

-# reddit_remove_more_from
-Removes the "more from subreddit" links that appear on comments pages when you are not signed in
+# Reddit Remove "More From" Userscript

+Reddit has added an inline "more from subredditX" after the first few comments, for users that are not logged in.

+This removes that.